SOAR Natick, Inc.

 Due to generous donations from members of the community, SOAR Natick has been able to sponsor a variety of events and activities:

 The Opioid Project Ten community members affected by the Opioid Crisis came together to participate in an art project.
 An audio recording accompanies each art piece.
-The exhibit opened in September 2018 at the Morse Institute Library and has been continuously displayed throughout MetroWest.
+The exhibit opened in 2018 at the Morse Institute Library and has been displayed throughout MetroWest.

 Nick's Hike SOAR Natick was proud to sponsor the Bellomo family for Nick’s Hike.
 Over 150 community members and friends gathered to hike at the Rocky Woods Reservation in Medfield to celebrate Nick’s love of hiking and spending time in nature.

-Natick High School As an alternative to attending the prom, SOAR Natick funded tickets and dinner for a group of Natick High School students to attend a Red Sox game at Fenway Park.
+Natick High School As an alternative to attending the prom, SOAR Natick has funded tickets and dinner for a group of Natick High School students to attend a Red Sox game at Fenway Park.
 The event was chaperoned by school staff.

-Four Legs to Stand On In April 2019 we sponsored the presentation of this play highlighting the opioid epidemic through human stories followed by Q&A with the audience.
+Four Legs to Stand On In 2019 we sponsored the presentation of this play highlighting the opioid epidemic through human stories followed by Q&A with the audience.
 The event was very well attended by community members and we are thankful to TCAN for their support in making this possible.

 Speakers

-Ruth Potee In March 2018 Dr. Ruth Potee presented to middle and high school students and their parents.
+Ruth Potee In 2018 Dr. Ruth Potee presented to middle and high school students and their parents.
 The topic was “Addiction is a Pediatric Disease”.
 She spoke about how understanding teen drain development can help reduce the risk for addiction in adulthood.

 Cory Palazzi Cory, a local, young man in recovery from heroin addiction shared his story at Natick High School.
 This event was sponsored by SOAR Natick and funded by the Reddish Foundation.